- Rational motivators: Drive logic-based evaluations of trust, efficiency, and value.

 The Science Behind the Motivators

 These motivators aren’t guesswork.
 They are the result of years of academic partnership, expert validation, and applied modeling.
+To build a motivational model you can trust, we collaborated with behavioral scientists and researchers from institutions including:- Harvard University

 - Columbia University